Updated Covid-19 Response Plan Sept 2022

 - In the event of full lockdown (national or local)

 Teachers will communicate with children via Seesaw.
 For those who cannot access Seesaw work will be emailed to pupils.

-- For pupils who are unable to attend school (those who are self-isolating, restricting movements or are in high risk category) work will be sent home by the class teacher on Seesaw and a member of SEN team will monitor work.
+- For pupils who are unable to attend school (those who are self-isolating, Staff or are in high risk category) work will be sent home by the class teacher on Seesaw and a member of SEN team will monitor work.
 If a teacher is restricting movement he/she will monitor work if possible.